Spring Awakening (musical): 2021 London revival

+2024 London reunion Concert

+On 1st February 2024, it was announced that Jack Maple and original London cast member Evelyn Hoskins would present a one night reunion concert on 2nd June 2024 at the Victoria Palace Theatre in London's West End.
+The concert reunited a majority of the original London cast, band and stage management teams.
+Changes to the cast included; Jamie Muscato (original swing) taking over Melchior, Rich Southgate (another original Swing) as Hanschen and Olivier Award-nominee Jack Wolfe joining the cast as Moritz.
+The concert raised funds for one of the Original London production's producers, Imogen Kinchin.

 International productions

 The first European production began on August 30, 2008, at Värmlandsoperan in Karlstad, Sweden, closing in March 2009.
 A second Swedish language production opened in Helsingborg on March 20, 2009.
 A Finnish production opened in Helsinki on 5 February 2009 and closed in November 2009.
 A Hungarian-language (first non-replica) production premiered on February 7, 2009 in Budapest at the Nyugati Teátrum, with the title Tavaszébredés.
 This production ran until May 26, 2009.
 A German-language staging opened in Vienna, Austria on March 21, 2009, and closed on May 30, 2009.
 A live cast recording was released.
+A Danish-language production opened at Aalborg Teater on June 13, 2009, and closed on September 15.
 There was also Slovenian production in the Ljubljana City Theatre in 2009.

 An English-language production opened in Valletta, Malta at the St. James Cavalier Theatre on April 17, 2009, directed by Wesley Ellul, choreographed by Fiona Barthet and featured Davide Tucci as Georg and Daniel Casingena as Otto.
 This was produced by the MADC.
 The run was extended after it sold out.

 A Japanese-language production opened in Tokyo at the Shiki Theatre Jiyu May 2, 2009.
 A Brazilian production in Rio de Janeiro ran with the title O Despertar da Primavera from August 21, 2009 to January 31, 2010.
 It then transferred to São Paulo.
 A cast recording was released in January.
 A Philippine production opened in Manila in the Carlos P. Roumolo Auditorium, RCBC Plaza, on September 25 and ran until the October 17, 2009.
 It was performed in English and was directed by Chari Arespachochaga.
 A Czech-language production opened in Brno, Czech Republic at the City Theatre Brno on November 21, 2009.